House Sitting Skills – Looking After Swimming Pools

 You will soon find that you are being considered for some very luxurious assignments.

-There’s also a great tool for calculating chemical quantities based on pool volume and what you’re trying to achieve.
-See here:
+They also have a great tool for calculating chemical quantities based on pool volume and what you’re trying to achieve.

 There are lots of other resources available online.
 Here are a few useful PDF files you can download for reference.
 An internet search will produce a wealth information if you run into any sort of problem.